 We have no paid staff.
 We rely on donations from our founders and the public for our expenses.

 We were registered as an Oregon non-profit corporation on April 8, 2013.
-We have applied for our tax exempt 501(c)(3) status from the Internal Revenue Service.
-We expect tax exempt status to be granted retroactively and that all donations made from the organization’s incorporation date of April 8, 2013, will be deductible.
+We have received tax exempt 501(c)(3) status from the Internal Revenue Service retroactive to that date.
+Thus, all donations made to O.H.R. are tax-deductible to the full extent of the law.

 - David Kelly (president)